MolBIFFM/diana/README.md

 pipeline is a command line tool for protein-protein interaction network analysis of mass spectrometric measurements capturing differential post-translational modification.

-The tool assembles protein-protein interaction networks from input genes or proteins associated with mass spectrometry data, and, optionally, interacting proteins, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+The tool assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements, and, optionally, extends to proteins neighboring the input, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by as well as the distribution of mass spectrometry measurements across the protein-protein interaction network, its individual communities and subsets of them, based on mass spectrometry measurements, can be assessed.
-The protein-protein interaction network and networks of Gene Ontology terms or Reactome pathways capturing enrichment can be exported along corresponding Cytoscape style specifications.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network as well as the distribution of mass spectrometric measurements across it, its communities and subsets of proteins derived from mass spectrometric measurements can be assessed.

+In addition to a protein-protein interaction network and its individual communities, networks of Gene Ontology terms or Reactome pathways, capturing their respective hierarchical dependencies and enrichment by the protein-protein interaction network, can each be exported along corresponding Cytoscape style specifications.

 ## Setup

 ```
 pip3 install -r pipeline/requirements.txt
 ```
-External dependencies consist of NetworkX, pandas, and SciPy as well as openpyxl, pyxlsb, and xlrd which are required by pandas to read from different spreadsheet formats. pipeline is developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.
+External dependencies consist of NetworkX, pandas, and SciPy as well as openpyxl, pyxlsb, and xlrd which are required by pandas to read from different spreadsheet formats. pipeline is currently developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.

 ## Command Line Interface
 ```